SavAct/SavWeb/Dev Page/savact.app/README.md

 # SavAct App

-The app for handling cryptocurrency transactions with fraud protection and visiting decentralised websites.
+The app for handling cryptocurrency transactions with fraud protection and visiting decentralized websites.

 ## Usage

-No instalation is needed.
+No installation is needed.
 Just open `index.html` with a modern browser.

 ## Online version